loicdescotte/Play2MongoSSE/README.md

 A Play 2.1 demo app to push data from database to browser in realtime with reactivemongo and server side events

-This application contains some JSON serialization and client side HTML5 validation samples too

 This controller method pushes new data from mongo in live to a SSE socket :

 ```scala